Ecclesia 2

 All of us are encouraged to pray and read the Bible and to have a sound knowledge of its teachings so that we can apply them in our daily lives.
 It is our custom to read the Bible every day, using a Daily Reading Plan which enables us to read the whole of the Old Testament in a year and the New Testament twice.
 Click on our Bible in a Year tab to access this, or for informative comments on each chapter try the reading plan .
 We also frequently meet together to read, discuss, learn and be stimulated spiritually from the Bible.

-God willing, our Bible Talk at 10:00 am on Sunday March 24th is ..
+God willing, our video Bible Talk at 10:00 am on Sunday April 14th ..

 https://join.skype.com/BZxKOt46Cxdb